AndelaOSP/art-dashboard/docs/best_practices/code_organization.md

   - This is optional.
   - You can also use the shorthand notation instead of defining the function

-- Any helper function that is not being reused in another file and it is used to format data to the desired value.
+- Any helper function that is used to format data to the desired value, and is not being reused anywhere else.

 An example of a container file is:
 ```js